blockchain-insights/blockchain-data-subnet-ops/README.md

 ### Miner

-Each miner configuration requires to run bitcoin full node, which needs **1TB+ SSD, 64GB+ RAM, 8 CPU cores**.
+Each **miner** OR **validator** configuration requires to run bitcoin full node, which needs a server with **1TB+ SSD, 64GB+ RAM, 8 CPU cores**.
 The full node can be installed on a separate machine or on the same machine as the miner and indexer.
+If you plan to run more than one miner, you can run a single full node for all miners.
 In case of running on the same machine as the miner and indexer, the machine needs to have accordingly more resources **(  at least +1TB SSD )**

 #### On-disk mode: